Research at the Carter

 The Carter’s research facilities include a library of over 150,000 items, archives with both institutional and private papers, and a Study Room where you can view artwork up close.
 Plus there is always something exciting on view, from the latest periodicals and rare illustrated books to delicate drawings and archival documents.

 |Thursday||11 a.m.–7 p.m.|

 The Reading Room is open during public hours with a staff member available to assist you, no appointment necessary.
 Materials may not be checked out, but scanning to email or a flash drive is free, as well as photocopies, printouts, and microform under ten pages (after that a fifteen-cent charge per page applies).

 In the Study Room, you can view special collection objects and artwork not currently on display.
-We are currently building a new interface for searching and accessing the Carter's art and archives resources; in the meantime please contact us if you'd like to know more about our collection or would like to schedule an appointment.
+We are currently building a new interface for searching and accessing the Carter's art and archives resources; in the meantime please contact us if you'd like to know more about our collection or fill out this form if you would like to schedule an appointment.